SlimskiTheWise/Handling-Concurrency-Problems-With-Spring/README.md

 there are multiple servers or processes, `synchronized(this)` will not prevent concurrent access across different processes, leading to potential data inconsistencies.
 In distributed systems, relying solely on in-process synchronization is insufficient for ensuring data integrity.

+## Solution
+To properly handle concurrency in a transactional context, you can use other mechanisms like:

+### Pessimistic Locking
+Lock the database row to ensure that only one transaction can modify it at a time.